w2016561536/android_virtual_cam/README_en.md

 Q3.
 Blurred screen?
 A3.
 The resolution of video is wrong.

+Q4.
+Distorted picture?
+A4.
+Please use the video editing software to modify the original video to match the screen.

 ## Question report:

 raise it in issues directly.
 If it is a bug, please attach with Xposed **modules** log.